VGP/vgp-tools/README.md

 where each tool application is described by its name, version number, command line applied, and date & time performed.

-Syntactically, a VGP formatted file should be readable by a simple parser that can (a) read the next integer, (b) read the next real number, (c) read the next n symbols, and (d) skip to the next line, where each item can begin with single white space character.
+Syntactically, an ASCII VGP file should be readable by a simple parser that can (a) read the next integer, (b) read the next real number, (c) read the next n symbols, and (d) skip to the next line, where each item can begin with single white space character.
 Moreover, any program reading in VGP data should never require dynamic memory